Frequently Asked Questions about Advance Parole

 Q: What is Advance Parole?

 A: Advance Parole is a document for certain aliens to re-enter the United States after traveling abroad without an immigrant visa or non-immigrant visa.
 Such aliens must be approved for Advance Parole before leaving the United States.
-As a general rule, if they have not obtained Advance Parole prior to traveling abroad, they will not be permitted to re-enter the United States upon their return.
+As a general rule, if an alien has not obtained Advance Parole prior to traveling abroad, he/she will not be permitted to re-enter the United States upon their return unless he/she has a valid visa.

 Q: Who needs an Advance Parole?